The Politics of Empathy by Anthony M. Clohesy is a compellingly original and innovative engagement with empathy in a political context.

 It’s not like there is a temporal sequence at this point.
 The other already has always been a synchronous aspect of oneself.
 If there is a myth, it is that human beings are unrelated.
 We are always already related.
 Definitely.

-At this point, we (and Clohesy) are in mystical or metaphysical time (as near as I can figure out).
-Empathy is one thing one cannot an individual cannot do all alone.
+At this point, we (and Clohesy) are in mythical or metaphysical time (as near as I can figure out).
+Empathy is one thing one an individual cannot do all alone.
 One may be the creator of one’s entire universe – life is literally but a dream – until one encounters the other – then one wakes up to the reality of the resistance of the other – the otherness of the other.
 I would rewrite certain passages using “resistance” rather than “violence,” but I do not claim this is the truth with a capital “T.”

 For many people, life is experienced as pushing a boulder up a hill at which point the boulder slides down and has to be pushed up again (think about Camus and the Myth of Sisyphus).
 One works all month to put food on the table for the family and pay the rent, then next month one has to start over and do it again.
 For people who are born rich life is easier, and yet at some point everyone has the experience of pushing that boulder up the hill.

 Though Clohesy does not explicitly say so, I believe he would agree that empathy is the foundation of community, that is, the political community.
 But it is an empathy of difference, not one of identity.
 If you go with an empathy of identity, the result is tribalism.
 “I get you, man, and you get me, bro, because we are [mostly] alike.”
-But then there are all these different tribes – Democrats, Republicans, Progressive, Conservatives, Christians, Muslims, Jews, Hindus, Buddhists, Confucians, Quakers, all 193 member nations of the United Nations – not to mention the Chicago Cubs Baseball team.
+But then there are all these different tribes – Democrats, Republicans, Progressives, Conservatives, Christians, Muslims, Jews, Hindus, Buddhists, Confucians, Quakers, all 193 member nations of the United Nations – not to mention the Chicago Cubs Baseball team.

 Once again, though Clohesy does not explicitly say so, tribalism itself sets in motion a dialectic whereby each individual can belong to multiple tribes with multiple identities and affiliations.
-Even you get enough tribes and enough overlap between tribal identities, the notion of identity starts to dissolve into a kind of melting pot of multiculturalism or ecumenical spirituality or market place of competing political ideologies.
+If one gets enough tribes and enough overlap between tribal identities, the notion of identity starts to dissolve into a kind of melting pot of multiculturalism or ecumenical spirituality or market place of competing political ideologies.
 Even if the melting pot never completely melts, it can at least become a colloidal suspension – cosmopolitanism – where the identities and differences are fine-grained enough not to subvert individual diversity or the aspiration to universally shared values.

-But absent such a dialectic – for example, in traditional societies or insular communities – the empathy within the communal group works well enough but breaks down at the boundaries.
+However, absent such a dialectic – for example, in traditional societies or insular communities – the empathy within the communal group works well enough but breaks down at the boundaries.

 Clohesy endorses a cosmopolitanism that recognizes others as equals and opposes committing arbitrary violence against others in a context of values disclosed to us by the empathic experience of difference (p.
 44).
 Presumably non–arbitrary violence would be a police man stopping a home invasion by the bad guys.
 Presumably non-arbitrary violence would align with Max Weber’s definition of the state as having a monopoly over the legitimate use of force.

 The mythico-metaphysical ontological aspects of Clohesy’s contribution emerges with his innovative application of Alain Badiou’s distinction of the Event, itself perhaps inspired by Heidegger’s Vom Ereignis.
 “Or, to put it differently, our constitution as ethical subjects requires experience of an Event in the form of the empathic encounter with difference” (p.
-92). “…[E]mpathy is important in this respect because the experience of difference it makes possible to give form to our ethical lives by allowing us to emerge as beings aware of our finitude, but also aware that we are condemned to commit violence to realize that which is impossible” (p.
+92). “…[E]mpathy is important in this respect because the experience of difference it makes it possible to give form to our ethical lives by allowing us to emerge as beings aware of our finitude, but also aware that we are condemned to commit violence to realize that which is impossible” (p.
 93).
 What could be clearer or more transparent?

-Since this is not a softball review, it msut be said, this is as clear as mud – and yet there is something extremely original and powerful going on here.
-I can make some sense out of it in terms of a rational reconstruction of the encounter of the self and other, in which the other offers resistance to the self thereby bringing the intersubjective world of conditional possibilities and impossibilities into existence.
+Since this is not a softball review, it must be said, this is as clear as mud – and yet there is something extremely original and powerful going on here.
+I can make sense out of it in terms of a rational reconstruction of the encounter of the self and other, in which the other offers resistance to the self thereby bringing the intersubjective world of conditional possibilities and impossibilities into existence.

 Another word of caution: Clohesy’s is work of significant scholarship, and merely well-educated readers without an academic background may find parts of it to be a challenging read, though a valuable one.
 I think Clohesy has read everything – okay, almost everything, relevant to politics and empathy.
 An impressive accomplishment.